 Susan Frazier is the Director of Donor and Grant Services for the Community Foundation for Mississippi, having first served as a fund development consultant for the Foundation since 2011.
-A native of Tupelo, Mississippi, and proud graduate of Millsaps College, Susan has spent almost three decades working with and for nonprofit organizations, including those in higher education, healthcare, social services and the arts.
+A native of Tupelo, Mississippi, and proud graduate of Millsaps College, she also studied at University College Oxford and the Else School of Management.
+Susan has spent almost three decades working with and for nonprofit organizations, including those in higher education, healthcare, social services and the arts.

 She is the mother of two talented, quick-witted and loving children, who have flown the coop and are now successful adults.
 Still on the dole are two rescue dogs (with only three eyes between them) and Celeste the wonder horse.

 Susan is an active member of Galloway United Methodist Church in downtown Jackson.

 Best job: Mom.
 The Community Foundation is up there, though.
 Super power: Ties perfect bows – for presents, little girls’ sashes, or men’s formal wear.
 Defends: The grammar police, the Oxford comma, and two spaces after a period.